Nelson00011/Tea/README.md

 # Tea Time (Mad Hatter Projects)
-Tea is meant for non IDE projects that can be done directly on the windows machine
+Tea is meant for non IDE projects that can be done directly on the windows machine, focus on REACT applications & projects outside of Ubuntu.

 ## Description